creachadair/imath/doc.md

-   If the built-in types do not work for your particular platform, you can try to find suitable integer type sizes by running the Python program `findsizes.py'.
+   If the built-in types do not work for your particular platform, you can try to find suitable integer type sizes by running the Python program `findsizes.py`.
 This requires a Python interpreter, version 2.4.x or later.

-2. Type 'make' or 'make test' to build the test driver and run the unit tests.
+2. Type `make` or `make test` to build the test driver and run the unit tests.
    None of these should fail.
 If they do, see below for how you can report bugs.

-   To build with debugging enabled (and optimization disabled), run make DEBUG=Y.  This sets the preprocessor macro DEBUG to 1, and several other things (see Makefile for details).
+   To build with debugging enabled (and optimization disabled), run `make DEBUG=Y`.
+This sets the preprocessor macro `DEBUG` to 1, and several other things (see Makefile for details).

 To use the library in your code, include "imath.h" wherever you intend to use